jinyuliao/jinyuliao.github.io/blog/html/_sources/2017/12/15/ue4_dialogue_system_part1.rst.txt

 Click "Create Class".

-.. note:: Now we create a c++ class: Placeholder, as the name implies, it's a placeholder, we don't need it anymore, we just need a c++ class to generate a c++ project.
+.. note:: Now we have created a c++ class: Placeholder, as the name implies, it's a placeholder, we don't need it anymore, we just need a c++ class to generate a c++ project.

 Right click your "YourProject.uproject" file, click "Generate Visual Studio project files".